Occupy Portland: Relationship with city officials

 Portland's protesters have sought amicable relations with police, city officials and others in the community.
 Although the protesters failed to obtain a permit for their October 6 March, or for their subsequent rally in Pioneer Courthouse Square, they avoided confrontation with police by stressing a willingness to keep the march and rally peaceful and under control.
 They succeeded and no arrests were made.

 On October 7, the protesters entered negotiations with city officials and Portland police to remain in Lownsdale and Chapman squares.
-At issue was the fact that the city had granted a permit to the Portland Marathon to assemble in Lownsdale Square on October 9.
+At issue was that the city had granted a permit to the Portland Marathon to assemble in Lownsdale Square on October 9.
 Protesters agreed to consolidate into Chapman Square, and began negotiating with city, police, and marathon officials over security requirements.
 On October 8, protesters reached an agreement with the marathon, city and police, and several hundred protesters marched behind marathon runners on October 9.
 Portland Marathon officials declared the day a success, and event director Les Smith asserted that "the Occupy Portland people have been a godsend for us."

 On October 21, Portland Police released crime statistics (including the criminal arrests of the Occupy Portland protesters) that "showed an 81 percent spike in crime compared to the two weeks before the protest started ...
 Police said between Oct.
 6 and 20, there were 11 arrests for vandalism and 16 for disorderly conduct".
 In the previous two weeks only 2 arrests for each crime occurred.
 The figures, along with assertions of poor hygiene at the Occupy campsite, were later cited by city officials as justifications for clearing the camp.